 Construction Manager’s operations personnel have received the training necessary to and are capable of conducting safe commercial operation of the Unit and all drawings, manuals and other documents necessary for such commercial operation have been delivered to Construction Manager; and

-Contractor can safely perform and complete the Work and achieve Substantial Completion of the Facility without interrupting the safe commercial operation of the Unit by Construction Manager or operation personnel.
+Contractor can safely perform and complete the Work and achieve Substantial Completion of the Facility without interrupting the safe commercial operation of the Unit (other than intermittent interruption required to allow Contractor to use or interrupt support and safety systems as necessary for start-up, commissioning and testing of the subsequent Units) by Construction Manager or operation personnel.

 Together with such certificate, Contractor shall deliver to Construction Manager a written report with respect to the test requirements listed above in sufficient detail to enable Construction Manager to independently determine whether Partial Completion of a Unit has occurred.